samayo/bulletproof/README.md

     ->upload($_FILES['logo']);
 ````

-Please check the `examples/` folder for list of some examples.
+Please check the `examples` folder for list of boilerplate codes

 #### Notes: